microsoft/vscode-docs/docs/remote/containers.md

 - Alpine Linux or Windows container images are not yet supported.
 Most images come with a Debian or Ubuntu based flavor you can use instead.
 (Typically Alpine variations end in `-alpine`).
 - All roots/folders in a multi-root workspace will be opened in the same container, regardless of whether there are configuration files at lower levels.
-- VS Code Remote - Containers does **not** currently support the unofficial Ubuntu Docker **snap** package on Linux.
+- The unofficial Ubuntu Docker **snap** package for Linux is **not** supported.
 Follow the official Docker install instructions such as using the [convenience script](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
-- Local proxy settings are not reused by the VS Code Remote server which can prevent extensions from working without adding a global `HTTP_PROXY` and `HTTPS_PROXY` environment variable with the appropriate proxy information.
+- Local proxy settings are not reused inside the container which can prevent extensions from working unless the appropriate proxy information is configured (e.g. global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
 - See [here for a list of active issues](https://aka.ms/vscode-remote/containers/issues) on GitHub that are tagged with Containers.

 ## Common questions